codesleeps/pixelcraft-bloom/ops/SENTRY_SETUP.md

 # Sentry Setup and Configuration Guide

-This guide provides comprehensive instructions for integrating Sentry error monitoring and performance tracking into the PixelCraft Bloom application.
+This guide provides comprehensive instructions for integrating Sentry error monitoring and performance tracking into the AgentsFlowAI application.
 Sentry will help track errors, monitor performance, and provide insights into application health across both backend (FastAPI/Python) and frontend (React/TypeScript) components.

 ## Prerequisites